apollographql/docs/src/content/graphos/sso/saml-integration-guide.md

     - **given_name**: `user.firstName`
     - **family_name**: `user.lastName`

-7. Assign users to the Apollo GraphOS Studio application.
+7. Assign users to the Apollo GraphOS application.
-    - Reach out to your SSO or Identity & Access Management team for help assigning the relevant groups and users to `Apollo GraphOS Studio`.
+    - Reach out to your SSO or Identity & Access Management team for help assigning the relevant groups and users to `Apollo GraphOS`.

 8. Send your Apollo contact your identity provider (IdP) SAML XML metadata file.